 The newer generation of imaging systems often contain sophisticated cameras that exhibit a broader dynamic range than film, thus avoiding the signal saturation problems that limit the dynamic range of film.

 You should know the main features of a gel doc before making sure it’s the right one for your lab.
 Table 2 below gives a general outline of the features you should be aware of, and compares them with the characteristics of the Azure 600 Imaging System.
 We believe Azure Imagers are the perfect solution for high-performance gel documentation and analysis of gels.

-The Azure 200 has the imaging capabilities for all of these applications.
+For example, the Azure 200 has the imaging capabilities for many applications.
 With a dual-wavelength 302 nm and 365 nm UV transilluminator, ethidium bromide-stained DNA gels can be imaged in a fraction of a second.
 For excising bands from a gel, the UV transilluminator platform can be pulled out.